razielgdn/cppNotes/notes/01-Basics.md

 # Modifiers
 - Keywords to extend or change behavior of primitive types
    - signed, unsigned, short, long
-- All types can be quialified with quialifiers
+- All types can be qualified with qualifiers
     - const
     - static
     - volatile
 - All types occupy memory and can hold a range of values
-    - memory requirements may change eith platform
+    - memory requirements may change platform

 # Datatype Size
 - **1 byte**: